-Dumplings have long been an authentic and essential part of Melbourne’s menu, but you need a special kind of help to find the dumpling nirvanas amongst the pretenders.
+Dumplings have long been an authentic and essential part of Melbourne’s menu, but you need a special kind of help to find the authentic dumpling restaurant nirvana amongst the pretenders.

 Monique Bayer from Walk Melbourne, who runs Dumpling Discovery walks, takes a whole-of-city approach in her search for truly authentic dumplings hailing from all over Asia.